Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Recruiters recognise and value the transferable skills that non-law graduates bring to the table from studying other subjects and working in different fields.

-Read on to find out more about the process of becoming a lawyer with a non-law degree, some encouraging examples of the diverse fields from which many currently practising lawyers have come from, and information on what the SQE means for
+Read on to find out more about the process of becoming a lawyer with a non-law degree, some encouraging examples of the diverse fields from which many currently practising lawyers have come from, and information on what the SQE means for non-law graduates.

 The Solicitors Qualifying Exam